JagarJaguar/startup/README.md

 - Secure Login via HTTPS (basic user authentication)
 - Ability to send messages
-    - Chat history is logged and saved
+    - Chat history is saved
 - Users able to view other users sent messages
 - Ability to use emojis in messages
 - Ability to delete own messages